-Each sanctioned tournament is required to produce a tab summary.
-Typically, the Representatives will ask a third person, such as a coach or tournament helper, to assist with populating the summary with the data from each round.
-A copy of the tab summary must be either electronically transmitted to all teams immediately upon the conclusion of the awards ceremony or printed and provided to each team with each team's ballot envelope.
-You must also send an electronic copy of the tab summary to the Tabulation Director as soon as possible after tabulation has concluded.
+Each sanctioned tournament is required to produce a Tab Summary.
+Typically, the AMTA Representatives will ask a third person, such as a coach or tournament helper, to assist with populating the summary with the data from each round.
+A copy of the Tab Summary must be either electronically transmitted to all teams immediately upon the conclusion of the awards ceremony or printed and provided to each team with each team's ballot envelope.
+You must also send an electronic copy of the Tab Summary (Excel file and PDF) to the Tabulation Director as soon as possible after tabulation has concluded.

-AMTA will provide the Representatives with a tab summary template.
-You must use the template provided by AMTA, which is typically a spreadsheet that will calculate combined strength, opponent's combined strength, point differential, and other data if and only if all data is properly entered, including the team numbers each team faces.
+AMTA will provide the AMTA Representatives with a Tab Summary template.
+You must use the template provided by AMTA, which is typically a spreadsheet that will calculate Combined Strength, opponent's Combined Strength, point differential, and other data if and only if all data is properly entered, including the team numbers each team faces.

-For that reason, the Representatives are encouraged to cross-check their calculations against the tab summary, but should not rely solely on the tab summary spreadsheet to provide them with these calculations.
-It is imperative that both Representatives perform the calculations described in this Manual and cross-check the results with each other to ensure accurate results.
+For that reason, the AMTA Representatives are encouraged to cross-check their calculations against the Tab Summary but should not rely solely on the Tab Summary spreadsheet to provide them with these calculations.
+It is imperative that both AMTA Representatives perform the calculations described in this Manual and cross-check the results with each other to ensure accurate results.